tobias-z/assignment-lsola2/lsola2.md

    The interface must not expose specific knowledge about underlieing objects of the layer in question, so that the calling layer doesn't need to depend on them.
    All in all this makes sure that the calling layer doesn't depend on concretes, which makes for loose coupling between layers

+   Although this is definitely a thing in a layered architecture, these problems also arise when using other architectures such as hexagonal architecture or domain driven design.

 4. Layers are Logical and Tiers are physical –.
 A widely used version of N-tier involves three tiers – what are they and what is the role of each of them?
 This could be illustrated with an example application and diagrams.